anuragsaini2472002/mern_registration/README.md

 # mern_registration
-This is normally registration page in MERN stack.
+Basic registration pages in MERN stack.
 # run backend with node
 Firstly you need to start server in your backend part.
 That why you goes first in server folder and Run nodemon app.js or node app.js command.